aurelberra/stopwords/revision_notes.md

 # Stopwords: revision notes

-See also [project rationale and history](rationale.md), as well as [Voyant Tools GitHub issue](https://github.com/sgsinclair/Voyant/issues/382).
+See also the [project rationale and history](rationale.md), as well as the relevant [Voyant Tools GitHub issue](https://github.com/sgsinclair/Voyant/issues/382).

 # TODO